djkez/Integrated-Fund-Analysis/README.md

 You will need to download Fama/French 5 Factors (2x3) and (optionally) the Momentum Factor (Mom) from Ken French's website and (optionally) merge the two files. https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html

 If you only wish to regress against the five factors, please download and use version 1.0.1.
 If you wish to use the six factors, use version 1.0.2.
+I would advise using the six-factor version to gain more insight.

 # Features